-Google vs Bing: How the Search Giants Stack Up
+Google vs Microsoft Bing: A Detailed Comparison Of Two Search Engines

 Google’s video results are more standard, featuring a vertical list of small thumbnails.

-Microsoft Bing also provides a preview of certain videos and clicking on them does not take you away from Bing, which is cool.
-From my perspective, it also provides much more information in video results.

-As you can see from the screenshot of a movie search below, they include ratings and reviews, as well as the cast and even where you can watch the movie, which is great.
+As you can see from the screenshot of a Bitcoin search below, they include different filters like length, price, etc., which is a great user experience.

 I did not get this experience with Google video search.

-This is one area where Microsoft Bing definitely outperforms Google.
+This is one area where Microsoft Bing outperforms Google.

-Map Listings on Both Search Engines Matter for Local SEO
+Map Listings On Both Search Engines Matter For Local SEO

 Both engines have similar functionality for maps, including map listings and local listings in the search engine results pages (SERPs).

-Make sure you claim all your listings in both Microsoft Bing and Google and optimize your profile with business information, photos, proper categories, and links.
+Make sure you claim all your listings in both Microsoft Bing and Google and optimize your profile with business information, photos, proper categories, social information, etc.

+Accurate name, address, and phone number (NAP) information are key.
+Google focuses on a user’s immediate vicinity by default, providing highly localized search results, while Bing offers a broader view of the wider area in local searches, which can be beneficial for some businesses.

 See A Complete Guide to Google Maps Marketing.

-Optimizing for Google Search vs. Microsoft Bing
+Optimizing For Google Search Vs. Microsoft Bing

+Google is primarily concerned with E-E-A-T: Experience, Expertise, Authority, and Trust.
+Providing users with high-quality, useful, and helpful content that is factual, original, and offers users value, as well as a site that provides good user experience, will help you rank.

 Unlike Google, Microsoft Bing states in its webmaster guidelines that it incorporates social signals into its algorithm.
 That means you should also focus on Twitter and Facebook – including building good quality content on your site and social platforms – if you want to rank highly in Microsoft Bing.

 Content is extremely important for both search engines.
-Always focus on high-quality content that satisfies the user’s informational need.
+Always focus on high-quality content that satisfies the user’s intent and informational needs.
 By creating useful and relevant content, users will naturally love it and link to it.

-So, for example, if I am looking for cars, you should show me valuable content on the topic: how I can buy a car, cost, maintenance, what the shopping experience is like, etc.

 Both speed, mobile-friendliness, and proper tech infrastructure matter for both engines.
-However, Microsoft Bing focuses more on anchor text usage.
-Bing has been known to reward sites with matching anchor text for a page title, which was devalued by Google many years ago.

 Make sure you check out these resources for optimizing for various search engines: